Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: Introduction

-\citet{Loebman2018} have thoroughly reviewed the history of $\beta$ measurement using halo stars within a few kpc of the Sun, efforts to derive it from line-of-sight velocities out to tens of kpc from the Sun, and of the predictions of the behavior of $\beta$ in $N$-body and hydrodynamical simulations of Milky Way-like galaxies.
+\citet{Hattori2017} and \citet{Loebman2018} have thoroughly reviewed the history of $\beta$ measurement using halo stars within a few kpc of the Sun, programs to measure $\beta$ from line-of-sight velocities out to tens of kpc from the Sun, and of the behavior of $\beta$ in $N$-body and hydrodynamical simulations of Milky Way-like galaxies.